 Note: I found this post while working on the member's area of my website.
 For reference, it was originally published on 03/16/16.
 I think it is just as relative today, especially given current conditions.

 Letters, We Do Get Letters

-Dave: Trend transition pattern.
-Energy stocks also turning up.
-Yes, more risky but w/risk comes reward.
+Dave: It's a trend transition pattern.
+Energy stocks are also turning up.
+Yes, it's riskier, w/risk comes reward.

-Robert: I meant CNX but same applies to CENX as it is a commodity.
+Robert: I meant CNX, but the same applies to CENX since it is a commodity.

-Dave: CNX can trade contra to the market.
+Dave: Since CNX is commodity related, it can trade contra to the market.
 Each position is an independent event.
 If it doesn’t make sense to you, then ignore it.

-Dave: Metals turning corner too.
+Dave: Metals are turning the corner too.
 Also, commodities can trade contra to market.

 Robert: Hmmm.
 My point is buying CNX is directly contrary to your view of the market and the rest of your portfolio (shorts) and the pattern is a break out pattern (to the rest of the world) which is much riskier than a pullback.
 And the reward comes most likely only if you get stopped out on all of your short positions.